-*Twice-annual conventions and professional development seminars offer sessions to help us improve our skills.
-The Illinois Associated Press awards are given at our spring convention.
+- Twice-annual conventions and professional development seminars offer sessions to help us improve our skills.
+The INBA Crystal Mic Awards are given at our fall convention.

-*We’ve awarded nearly 150 scholarships totaling more than $105,000 since the first one was given to Alan Morris in 1963.
+- We’ve awarded more than 200 scholarships totaling more than $190,000 since the first one was given to Alan Morris in 1963.
 Scholarships now are funded through the INBA Foundation, formed in 2003 as a 501(c)(3) organization.

 - Students at six universities have formed Students-in-the-INBA chapters, and participate in the annual SINBA Awards competition given at the spring convention.